yewstack/yew/README.md

 ## Development setup

 Clone or download this repository.

+Add necessary targets to your compiler:

+    $ rustup target add wasm32-unknown-emscripten

+> We used `wasm32-unknown-emscripten` target here, because not every crate could be compiled to the pure `wasm32-unknown-unknown` target.
+But the crates still improving and you can do it soon.

 To build this project you need to have [cargo-web] installed:

     $ cargo install cargo-web

+> Add `--force` option to ensure the latest version.

 ### Build